Zach McKinstry Player Props: Tigers vs. Giants

 Zach McKinstry At The Plate

-- In four of eight games this season, McKinstry got a hit, but only one each time.
+- McKinstry has gotten a hit in four of nine games this year, but he has zero multi-hit games.

-- He has not gone deep in his eight games this year.
+- He has not hit a home run in his nine games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.